jonnonz1/nz-statute-book/acts/public/2000/parliamentary-service-act-2000.md

 ### 7 Application of State Sector Act 1988
 (1) The provisions of Parts 5, 6, and 8 of the State Sector Act 1988 apply in respect of employment within the Parliamentary Service as if—
   (a) the Service were a department; and
-  (b) all references to the chief executive were references to the General Manager.
+  (b) the Chief Executive of the Service were the chief executive of that department.
 (2) Nothing in any other Part of the State Sector Act 1988 applies in respect of the Service or persons employed in the Service.
 (3) Subclause (2) is subject to clause 15.
-(4) Despite section 68 of the State Sector Act 1988, the General Manager is responsible for negotiating a collective agreement under the Employment Relations Act 2000 and the General Manager must consult with the State Services Commissioner about the conditions of employment to be included in the collective agreement.
+(4) Despite section 68 of the State Sector Act 1988, the Chief Executive is responsible for negotiating a collective agreement under the Employment Relations Act 2000 and the Chief Executive must consult with the State Services Commissioner about the conditions of employment to be included in the collective agreement.

-### 8 Delegation of powers by General Manager
+### 8 Delegation of powers by Chief Executive
-(1) The General Manager may delegate to a specified employee, or to employees of a specified class, of the Parliamentary Service any function, duty, or power (other than this power of delegation) that the General Manager can exercise—
+(1) The Chief Executive may delegate to a specified employee, or to employees of a specified class, of the Parliamentary Service any function, duty, or power (other than this power of delegation) that the Chief Executive can exercise—
   (a) under an enactment; or
   (b) under a delegation made under an enactment.
-(2) A delegation must be in writing and signed by the General Manager.
+(2) A delegation must be in writing and signed by the Chief Executive.
-(3) A delegate must exercise or perform the functions, duties, or powers delegated— (a) in accordance with any condition attaching to the delegation and any general or special direction given by the General Manager; but
+(3) A delegate must exercise or perform the functions, duties, or powers delegated— (a) in accordance with any condition attaching to the delegation and any general or special direction given by the Chief Executive; but
   (b) otherwise in the same manner and with the same effect as if they had been conferred or imposed on the delegate directly by this Act.
 (4) Every person appearing to act under a delegation is, in the absence of proof to the contrary, to be regarded as acting in accordance with the terms of the delegation.

 ### 9 Status of delegations
-(1) The General Manager is not prevented from exercising or performing any function, duty, or power delegated under clause 8.
+(1) The Chief Executive is not prevented from exercising or performing any function, duty, or power delegated under clause 8.
-(2) The General Manager may revoke a delegation at any time by written notice to the delegate.
+(2) The Chief Executive may revoke a delegation at any time by written notice to the delegate.
 (3) A delegation continues in force according to its tenor until it is revoked.
-(4) If the person who made the delegation ceases to hold office as General Manager, the delegation continues to have effect as if made,—
+(4) If the person who made the delegation ceases to hold office as Chief Executive, the delegation continues to have effect as if made,—
-  (a) until the appointment of the next General Manager, by the person acting as General Manager; and (b) after that appointment, by the next General Manager.
+  (a) until the appointment of the next Chief Executive, by the person acting as Chief Executive; and (b) after that appointment, by the next Chief Executive.

 ### 10 Superannuation
 For the purposes of the Government Superannuation Fund Act 1956, service as an employee of the Parliamentary Service is Government service.